nicholasdille/dille.name/_posts/2012/2012-05-07-citrix-passthrough-authentication-explained.md

 ## IIS Integrated Windows Authentication

 Integrated authentication uses a [Challenge/Response algorithm](http://en.wikipedia.org/wiki/Challenge-response_authentication) which forces the client to prove that the user is successfully authenticated.
-This is achived by exchaning a digitally signed hash.
+This is achived by exchanging a digitally signed hash.

 ## WebInterface Explicit Authentication